 Unsworth's time in the capital would be brief and he returned north after only one season, signing for Aston Villa for £3m.
 His time at Villa Park would be even shorter though, and he returned to Goodison Park without ever making an appearance for the Villans.

-At the start of the 2002 season Unsworth was granted a testimonial against Athletic Bilbao to mark his long service for the club but his time at Goodison would soon come to an end as he departed for Portsmouth in 2004.
+At the start of the 2002 season Unsworth was granted a testimonial against Athletic Bilbao to mark his long service before he departed for Portsmouth in 2004.

-After helping the Blades secure promotion to the Premier League he soon left for Wigan and in a cruel twist of fate he scored the penalty that kept the Latics in the top flight - condemning the Blades to the Championship in the process.
+He left Bramall Lane for Wigan Athletic and in a cruel twist of fate he scored the penalty that kept the Latics in the top flight - condemning the Blades to the Championship in the process.